 When a repair is carried out, we will ask you to follow social distancing rules at all times which may require staying in another room, or even removing yourself temporarily from the property while the repair is carried out.

 It is vital that these guidelines are followed by all parties to ensure the protection of everyone from coronavirus - we greatly appreciate your cooperation.

 Gas and Fire Safety

-Throughout this second lockdown period BHT will maintain its statutory obligations regarding the maintenance of fire systems and gas appliances.
+BHT will maintain its statutory obligations regarding the maintenance of fire systems and gas appliances.
 This continues to be the case and contractors carrying out this vital work will adhere to the safety measures listed above.
-It is essential, for your safety and that of others, that unless you are shielding you permit access to BHT contractors to carry out work relating to gas or fire safety.
+It is essential, for your safety and that of others, that unless you are isolating or have symptoms of Covid-19 you permit access to BHT contractors to carry out work relating to gas or fire safety.